- Home

 The Vajra Cutter Sutra is one of most well-known sutras of Mahayana Buddhism.
 The Vajra Cutter Sutra is a discourse on the Buddhist concept of emptiness or “Wisdom Gone Beyond.”

-This sutra is printed a minimum of two hundred times on each of the four Buddha Days and every sun and moon eclipse.
+This sutra is printed a minimum of two hundred times on each of the Four Buddha Days and during every solar and lunar eclipse.
 It is also recited monthly by Sangha.

 Amitayus Long Life Sutra

-This sutra is printed a minimum of twenty times on each of the four Buddha Days and every sun and moon eclipse.
+This sutra is printed a minimum of twenty times on each of the Four Buddha Days and during every solar and lunar eclipse.

 The Sutra of Great Liberation

-The Sutra of Great Liberation is an important Mahayana sutra that is also often recited and greatly cherished in Tibet.
-The sutra contains teachings on various topics, as well as the names of many enlightened beings.
-The sutra is often recited for those who have passed away, and even just having a copy of it has great benefits.
+The Sutra of Great Liberation is an important Mahayana sutra that contains teachings on various topics, as well as the names of many enlightened beings.
+The sutra is often recited for those who have passed away, or those experiencing obstacles or difficulties, and by devotees who understand and appreciate its power.
+Benefits explained from the sutra itself:

-This sutra is printed a minimum of two times on each of the four Buddha Days and every sun and moon eclipse.
+This sutra is printed a minimum of two times on each of the Four Buddha Days and during every solar and lunar eclipse.

 Offerings to Boudhanath and Swayambunath Stupas

-Lama Zopa Rinpoche has said that in the Guhyasamaja text (one of the higher tantras) it says, “A stupa is a palace where all the buddhas are abiding.
-Those beings who don’t have the karma actually to see buddha need the holy objects of body, speech and mind – statues, scriptures, stupas – as a field for accumulating merit.
+Lama Zopa Rinpoche has said that in the Guhyasamaja Root Tantra it says, “A stupa is a palace where all the buddhas are abiding.
+Those beings who don’t have the karma actually to see buddha need the holy objects of body, speech and mind – statues, scriptures, stupas – as fields for accumulating merit.
 Sentient beings accumulate extensive merit by making offerings to holy objects, and from this merit, happiness comes.
 As soon as a statue of the Buddha or a stupa is completed, in that very second it becomes an object with which beings can create the cause of happiness.
 Having one more holy object gives sentient beings one more opportunity to create merit.
 The continued existence and flourishing of the teachings of the Buddha depend on the continued existence of the holy objects of Buddha”.

-All are welcome to participate in these offerings that are happening every month.
-We are incredibly fortunate that the offerings have all been set up and arranged and anyone can be a part of them.
-Even just remembering and rejoicing in the offerings brings tremendous merit.
+All are welcome to participate in these monthly offerings.
+We are incredibly fortunate that they have already been fully arranged, making it possible for anyone to take part.
+Simply remembering and rejoicing in the offerings brings tremendous merit.

-With offer sincere thanks to Kopan Monastery for arranging these offering.
+With sincere thanks to Kopan Monastery for arranging these offerings at the stupas.

 Jowo Buddha Statue, Tibet

-When possible the Puja Fund sponsors the offering of robes and gold to the holy face of the Jowo Buddha statue in Tibet and once a year gold is offered to the entire holy body.
+When possible, the Puja Fund sponsors the offering of robes and gold to the holy face of the Jowo Buddha statue in Tibet.

 Lama Zopa Rinpoche has taught extensively on the benefits of offering to statues of Buddha.
 “If someone offers a small flower or rice to a Buddha statue, a stupa, or scripture then the benefit extends from then up to enlightenment.
 Amazing, amazing,” Rinpoche has said.
 “It is said in the sutra Piled Flowers, on top of that benefit, you achieve ultimate happiness, liberation from the causes of delusion and karma, and on top of that full enlightenment, all the realizations and omniscient mind.
 After this, then you liberate numberless hell beings, pretas, animals, humans, suras and asuras from the ocean of samsaric sufferings and bring them to full enlightenment.
 When all beings are brought to enlightenment, only then are all the results of offering achieved.”

-Throughout the year, every Tibetan eighth and twenty-ninth day, on full moons, sun and moon eclipses, and on the four Buddha Days, when merit is multiplied 100 million times, the Puja Fund makes offerings to all the Sangha who offer the prayers and practices and this small monetary offering is one way that the Sangha are able to supplement their food, medical needs, or provide for other basic care items for themselves.
+Throughout the year, every Tibetan eighth and twenty-ninth day, on full moons, during solar and lunar eclipses, and on the Four Buddha Days – when merit is multiplied 100 million times – the Puja Fund makes offerings to all the Sangha who offer the prayers and practices and this small monetary offering is one way that the Sangha are able to supplement their food, medical needs, or provide for other basic care items for themselves.

 Lama Zopa Rinpoche has explained, “when you are making offerings, whether to lay people or Sangha, if they have received teachings from His Holiness the Dalai Lama, and if they have the same guru as you – such as His Holiness the Dalai Lama – think that every one of the students is the pores of your guru.
 If you think that as you make offerings, then you collect unbelievable merit.